David Berganio Jr.

 David Berganio Jr. (born January 14, 1969) is an American professional golfer who currently plays on the PGA Tour.

+Early life and amateur career

 Berganio was born in Los Angeles, California.
 He won the U.S. Amateur Public Links twice (1991 and 1993) while playing college golf at the University of Arizona.
 He turned professional in 1993 after playing on the Walker Cup team.

+Professional career

+In 1993, Berganio turned pro.
+In 1996, he played on the Nike Tour; he won the Nike Monterrey Open helping him earn a promotion to the PGA Tour.
+He played on tour in 1997 but was unable to maintain his status.
+He returned to the developmental tour where he continued to play well, winning two more events.

-Berganio has played on the Nationwide Tour (1996, 1998–2000), winning three times, and the PGA Tour (1997, 2001–03, 2009).
-His best finish on the PGA Tour came at the 2002 Bob Hope Chrysler Classic where he lost a playoff to Phil Mickelson.
+In 2001, he returned to the PGA Tour.
+His best finish on the PGA Tour came during this era at the 2002 Bob Hope Chrysler Classic; he lost a playoff to Phil Mickelson.
 In 2003, he suffered from a bulging disk in his back and played on a Major Medical Extension (11 events from 2004 to 2008).
 At the 2008 qualifying school, he finished T7 to earn a full card for the 2009 season.

 Berganio received attention after he withdrew from the 2019 Rocket Mortgage Classic.
 His decision allowed Nate Lashley to enter the tournament and win.